 Like his contemporaries, at the beginning of his practice, he conducted extensive personal research and study of Coast Salish artifacts and designs.
-He is one of the pioneers of the revival of Salish art, and an inspiration to younger generations of artists, including his nephew Chris Paul.
+He was one of the pioneers of the revival of Salish art, and an inspiration to younger generations of artists, including his nephew Chris Paul.

 The residents of Greater Victoria cherish Elliott’s public artworks seen at the Victoria International Airport, the Butchart Gardens, the University of Victoria, and the Saanich Peninsula Hospital.
-His designs of fish and sea creatures adorn the Centre for the Salish Sea, in Sidney, British Columbia, and a metal sculpture of fish of the Salish Sea located outside at the front of the centre.
+His designs of fish and sea creatures adorn the Centre for the Salish Sea, in Sidney, British Columbia, and a metal sculpture of fish of the Salish Sea is located outside at the front of the centre.

 Charles built and carved a podium that was used at the 2013 Congress of the Humanities and Social Sciences.
 Commissioned by the University of Victoria, the podium is now used in the Great Hall of the First Peoples House located on campus.
-The altar of the St. Andrew’s cathedral in Victoria, BC is also the work of Elliott.
+The altar of St. Andrew’s cathedral in Victoria, BC is also the work of Elliott.

 Charles was awarded the Order of British Columbia in 2005 for his contribution to the enrichment of the lives of his contemporaries and future generations.
 In 2013, he was inducted into the Royal Canadian Academy of Arts.